JoonaNeittamo/DataAnalytics/Explorative_Data_Analytics/ConfusionMatrix/README.md

 - **Prediction**: Makes predictions on the test set.
 - **Accuracy**: Calculates and prints the accuracy score.
 - **Confusion Matrix**: Generates and plots the confusion matrix to evaluate model performance.

+---

+Check the .pdf file for an easy overview of the code